EGF2/docs/source/includes/_Guide.md

 We will leave parameter called `"kinds"` intact for now.
 What it allows us to do is to have predefined image resize groups.
 When a new image is created a kind can be specified, **file** service will then create necessary resizes automatically.

+In order to be able to resize images file service needs ImageMagick.
+To install the package please do `yum install ImageMagick`

 And start the service:

 * `cd /opt/file`